 I had felt safe with my date, for a variety of reasons.
 He was attentive, he was a good listener, and he seemed interested in me and what I was about.
 All of this was true.
 I don’t think any of that was a lie, or a trick, or anything else.
 (We are still friends on FB and we Like each other’s posts, and it’s all fine and in its proper place.)
 And so I – who never feel safe – ever ever ever – felt safe.
 That’s why I noticed it. (“Oh, he’s asking me about me …” Men who only talk about themselves and don’t even THINK to say “So how about you?” are my #1 Turn-Off.)
 Safety on this level does not mean anything significant like, “Finally.
 Here is The One.”
 I am far past any of that.
 I didn’t attach any romantic significance to it, or at least not further down the line than that particular moment sitting across the table from him.
 He was working on that date, as all Good Men should do, just like I was working, although it wasn’t work like drudgery-work, just work like being-a-good-social-person-with-manners work: making conversation, talking, asking questions about the other person, listening, making jokes, even going a little bit deep.
 All of this takes work, and we both were doing it, and so we had a good time.
 This is how it should go.
 So.
 When I say safety on this particular level, that’s what I mean.
 And I don’t question any of this, Cellphone-In-Pocket-Pantomime notwithstanding.
 I had a very good time with him.
 That remains.

 But safety also has a larger meaning, with huge significance and potential treachery for me.
-So what happened was that one sense of safety – the momentary – bled into the next, like a small creek pouring into a huge rushing river of associations.
+So what happened was that one sense of safety – the momentary – bled into another sense of safety – the permanent/assumed/buffer-zone/net-underneath, like a small creek pouring into a huge rushing river of associations.
 That’s where the boundaries get messy.
 Romantic couple relationships provide a certain measure of safety.
 I’m not talking about physical safety (although once the mania started ratcheting up, it became about physical safety too: If I had been walking with him – or with any man-partner-mate – I would never have been attacked.
 This is reality.).
 I’m just talking about: You are part of a duo, you are not alone.
 You have someone to back you up, run interference, bounce ideas off of, cheerlead, or even just distract you with jokes, mundane tasks, sex, and stupid fights about nothing.
 Not to mention societal acceptance – which I never really cared about (pursuing acting knocks that right out of you), but it must be there on some level.
 So, in general, I have a sense that nothing is safe, and I have to stand guard for myself.
 Be vigilant.
 Always.
 Nobody else is looking out for me.
 I was thrown to the wolves young.
 I was in therapy for 7 years and that bitch never clocked the cycles and so I was sentenced to another 10, 15 years, without a diagnosis.
 I got worse under her care.
 I am a LETHAL companion to myself at my worst.
 I am not safe in my own company.
 You see why safety is a huge deal to me.
 The only relationships I’ve had with men that were good and caring – with Michael and with him – gave me a BUFFER, not just between me and the world, but between me and my own lethal-ness.
 I remember saying some tremendously insane thing once, and Michael said, “Babe.
 No. That’s not what’s happening.
 At all.”
 And I trusted him and he said it with love so I listened to him, and his simple words sort of shuffled the experience around, making it smaller, and I was able to move OVER the abyss where normally I would have fallen.
 That process takes much longer when I am by myself.

 So even though my sense of safety during a conversation with this guy was a small thing and not meaningful in a Long-term “This is The One” Relationship way, just a feeling of having a nice time and being comfortable with him, it all kind of poured into one container in my mind, labeled: Safety(TM), or The Lack of It In Your Life.
 Exhibit A: Nice Titties Man on 8th Avenue.